 - 70% were born/brought up outside London and the South East

-- Only 15% work in politics in one form or another and a further 31% in the public sector
+- Only 12% work in politics in one form or another, 17% in the voluntary sector and a further 29% in the public sector

-- 9% come from Asian backgrounds, and 5% are black
+- 10% come from Asian backgrounds, and 12% identify as black

-- 29% are the primary carers for children under the age of 18
+- 41% are the primary carers for children under the age of 18 or adult relatives

-LWN receives no central funding from the Labour Party and pays for all of our training programmes through fundraising (including at our annual dinner) and membership subscriptions.
-Participants in our intensive residential weekend are charged £135, inclusive of all meals, accommodation and materials.
+LWN is funded largely by our members and we pay for our training programmes through fundraising (including at our annual dinner), membership subscriptions and subsidised course fees.
+Member participants in our intensive residential weekend are charged £150, inclusive of all meals, accommodation and materials.
 Each place costs LWN over £300 to deliver.
 This figure does not include trainer time, given voluntarily, which equates to a subsidy of almost £1000 per participant.